 Download this example.

+Related Tags for While Loop:

 do-while Loop in Java

 In some conditions in java, you need to run some statements and processes once at least.
 For that you have to use the do while loop in after that check the condition then we use the do-while loop statement. do-while loop is same as the while loop statement but while loop checks the certain condition is first and if condition is true then statements or processes are executed otherwise all the statements written under the while loop is ignored by the interpreter but do - while loop executes all the statements first at once and then check the condition if the condition is true then all the statements are also executed in second times otherwise second times ignored all the statements.